 Postage and shipping are included in the price.
-Multiple posters will be contained in the poster packaging (a cardboard roll).
+If orders of multiple posters these will be contained in the same packaging (cardboard roll).

 Order down below.
 Once payment is made, send an email to email@example.com for confirmation.
-I check on my side and then print and ship as soon as possible.
+I will check on my side and then print and ship your posters as soon as convenient.

 Jazz Chords - F7 Dominant

 This poster is filled with the chords that real jazz guitar players actually use.